 The fireworks display starts at midnight and lasts about 15 minutes, during which you can admire a unique scenery from the bow of the boat.

-At the end of the show, return to the port of Piano di Sorrento and transfer to the hotel or to the meeting point.
+At the end of the show, return to the port of Piano di Sorrento and transfer to the original meeting point.

-The price includes: Pick-up from/to hotel – Professional skipper English speaking – Appetizers – Alcoholic and non alcoholic beverages – Dinner at a local restaurant – Fireworks display from the sea.
+The price includes: Round trip transfer from the meeting point to the port– Professional skipper English speaking – Appetizers – Alcoholic and non alcoholic beverages – Dinner at a local restaurant – Fireworks display from the sea.

 Do not forget: Swimsuit – Beach towel – Jacket for the evening – Camera.

 Sorrento has always been a sought-after destination for exclusive tourism.
 There is a particular place, which testifies how much the peninsula since antiquity was chosen as a holiday destination: the Baths of Queen Giovanna, a fascinating uncontaminated basin, worthy of a queen.

 It is a cliff located at the head of Sorrento, as well as one of the most important archaeological sites of the Sorrento peninsula.
 An enchanting place, where nature, sea and past blend together.
 The name, according to legend, is due to Queen Giovanna D'Angiò, sovereign of Naples.